William Paterson University of New Jersey: An Evolution

-From its beginnings as a normal school in the city of Paterson to its current designation as a comprehensive university, The William Paterson University of New Jersey has been dedicated to providing educational opportunities and service to the community.
+From its beginnings as a normal school in the city of Paterson to its current achievements as a comprehensive university, William Paterson University has been dedicated to providing outstanding educational opportunities and service to the community.

 With a growing realization that the responsibility for teacher preparation should rest with the state, local educators urged the state to take over the Paterson City Normal School.
 In 1923 the State Legislature passed an act to establish the New Jersey State Normal School at Paterson.
 Its sole aim, as later described in the 1929-30 catalog, was “to develop a well-trained teacher for service in the schools of the State.”

 Beginning in 1936, the school began offering general college courses to students not planning a teaching career, as well as a four-year general elementary curriculum.
 In April 1937, the name of the school was changed to the New Jersey State Teacher’s College at Paterson and a degree-granting curriculum was established.

 The college entered a period of growth, adding an adult school (1938), a nursing program (1939), a business education curriculum (1943), a kindergarten/primary curriculum (1943), and a reading clinic (1944).
 The country’s involvement in World War II resulted in the establishment of a child care center and a college unit of the Red Cross.

 With enrollment growing as veterans took advantage of the G.I.
 Bill, the college sought a new campus with room for expansion.
 In 1948, the state purchased for $200,000 the Wayne estate of the family of Garret Hobart, the vice president of the United States under William McKinley.
 The site, featuring 250 hilltop acres and a turn-of-the-century manor house, became the new home of the college in 1951.